totemstech/node-dynamodb/ReadMe.md

     DeleteItem

 Any contribution is welcome!
-There's still a lot of work to be done on how to nicely map optional the complex syntax of DynamoDB optional aguments into node space!
+There's still a lot of work to be done on how to nicely map the rather complex syntax of DynamoDB optional aguments into node space!

 ## Usage